Datapotomus/chaincoin-masternode/README.md

 ## Usage
 You can use this file as a starting place to set up your masternode.
 It includes already running the make commands which were frankly a little a annoying to have to run.

-Pull the file

-`sudo docker pull datapotomus/chaincoin-masternode`

 Start the container detached.

 `sudo docker run -d -p 8333:8333 -p 11994:11994 --name masternode1 -t datapotomus/chaincoin-masternode`

-Still need to figure out if you can run multiple containers without port 8333 attached to them.

 ## Configure Masternode